How to Get Better at GRE Reading Comprehension: 7 Key Tips

 KEY FACT:

-There are 7 main types of Critical Reasoning questions that can appear on the GRE.
+There are 7 main types of GRE Critical Reasoning questions.

-Now, let’s move on to 7 key GRE Reading Comprehension tips.
+Now, let’s move on to the 7 key Reading Comprehension tips for the GRE.

 The foundation of preparing effectively for GRE Reading Comprehension is understanding that it does indeed test comprehension.

-Regardless of what knowledge of RC question types we have or what RC strategies we use, we have to understand what we’re reading to answer RC questions correctly.
-In other words, while GRE Reading Comprehension tips and tricks may help us to answer RC questions, ultimately, we’ll have to understand something a passage says in order to answer each RC question we see.
+It doesn’t matter what knowledge of RC question types we have or what GRE Reading Comprehension strategies we use.
+We have to understand what we’re reading to answer RC questions correctly.
+In other words, while GRE RC tips and tricks may help us to answer RC questions, ultimately, we’ll need to understand what a passage says to answer each RC question we see.

-For instance, while keywords may help us to find information we need to answer a question, simply finding that information in the passage generally won’t be sufficient for correctly answering the question.
+For instance, keywords may help us find the information we need to answer a question.
+But simply finding that information in the passage generally won’t be sufficient to correctly answer the question.
 We’ll have to understand the information and use that understanding to answer the question.

-If we try to answer RC questions without understanding what we’re reading, we’ll consistently have trouble getting the questions correct.
-On the other hand, by basing our approach to GRE RC on the fact that it tests comprehension, we’ll effectively attack the passages and use the information in the passages to correctly answer the questions.
+If we try to answer RC questions without understanding what we’re reading, we’ll consistently have trouble answering the questions correctly.
+On the other hand, if we base our approach to GRE RC on the fact that it tests comprehension, we’ll attack the passages effectively and use the information in the passages to arrive at the correct answers.

 TTP PRO TIP:

-To effectively attack RC passages and get the questions correct, base your RC approach on the idea that GRE RC tests comprehension.
+Base your approach to RC questions on the idea that GRE RC tests comprehension.

-For example, some incorrect choices are written to be half correct.
+For example, some incorrect choices are written to be half-correct.
 So, to avoid selecting these trap choices, we have to be careful to read choices in their entirety.
-Other incorrect choices will use wording that closely matches the wording of the passage.
-So, to avoid these trap choices, we have to go beyond matching words to carefully considering the meaning conveyed by those words.
+Other incorrect choices use wording that closely matches the wording of the passage.
+To guard against these, we have to go beyond matching words.
+We have to carefully consider the meaning conveyed by those words.

 Meanwhile, correct answers can be worded quite differently from the passage.
 For example, a correct answer can reverse the wording of the passage to convey an equivalent meaning.
-So, we have to learn to recognize that a choice is supported by the passage even though, at first glance, the choice seems different from the passage.
+So, we have to learn to recognize when a choice is supported by the passage, even when at first glance the choice seems different from the passage.

-In general, both incorrect choices and correct answers in GRE Reading Comprehension will play on our cognitive biases and any tendencies we have to gloss over what we read or fail to pay attention to detail.
-What all this means is that, to perform at a high level on RC, we have to master the art of telling the difference between trap choices and correct answers.
+In general, both incorrect choices and correct answers in GRE Reading Comprehension will play on our cognitive biases.
+Any tendencies we have to gloss over what we read or to miss details will work against us.
+This means that to perform at a high level on RC, we must master the art of distinguishing between trap choices and correct answers.

 TTP PRO TIP:

-To perform at a high level on GRE Reading Comprehension, we have to master the art of telling the difference between trap choices and correct answers.
+To perform at a high level on GRE Reading Comprehension, we must master the art of distinguishing between trap choices and correct answers.

 Let’s now discuss why it’s helpful to learn a reliable strategy for answering each type of GRE RC question.